SiteRelEnby/anduril2/README.md

   * At the moment this will invert the ramp, e.g. if you are at a 25/75% mix between the two channels it will flip to 75/25.
 I may make this behaviour configurable in the future with other options.
 * Mappable shortcuts for instant channel switching only and for ramping only, ignoring 9H config (`CHANNEL_RAMP_ONLY_HOLD_EVENT`, `CHANNEL_RAMP_ONLY_RELEASE_EVENT`, `CHANNEL_SWITCH_ONLY_CLICK_EVENT`)
 * `DEFAULT_TINT` build-time option to make the light start at a value other than 50% mix
-* Option to make the light start in instant switching mode by default via header file (currently kind of a kludge as it just inverts the two states, so the 9H options are swapped round from normal too when enabled - although fixing that is low priority as it's not something that many people probably want to change much) (`USE_OPPOSITE_TINTRAMP_KLUDGE`)
+* Option to make the light start in instant switching mode by default via header file (currently kind of a kludge as it just inverts the two states, so the 9H options are swapped round from normal too when enabled - although fixing that is low priority as it's not something that many people probably want to change much, plus doing it this way saves some space on the MCU) (`USE_OPPOSITE_TINTRAMP_KLUDGE`)
 * Shortcuts to turbo modes for each channel (`CHANNEL_1_TURBO_CLICK_EVENT`, `CHANNEL_2_TURBO_CLICK_EVENT`)
 * Momentary turbo modes for each channel (`CHANNEL_1_TURBO_HOLD_EVENT`, `CHANNEL_1_TURBO_HOLD_RELEASE_EVENT`,  `CHANNEL_2_TURBO_HOLD_EVENT`, `CHANNEL_2_TURBO_HOLD_RELEASE_EVENT`)